nauam/Courses/docs/administration/maintenance/logs.md

 Streaming log plugins have two forms:

 Streaming Log Writers
 : can write log data to another system (e.g. a search or log storage system) as the log data is received.
-Multiple Log Writers can be configured for a server, and QW Control's filesystem-based log writer is used by default.
+Multiple Log Writers can be configured for a server, and Rundeck's filesystem-based log writer is used by default.

 Streaming Log Readers
 : can load the log data from another system, rather than from the local file system.
-Only a single Log Reader can be configured for the a server, and QW Control's filesystem-based log reader is used by default.
+Only a single Log Reader can be configured for the a server, and Rundeck's filesystem-based log reader is used by default.

 To learn how to develop your own Logging plugin see [Plugin Developer Guide - Logging Plugin](/developer/06-logging-plugins.md).